pitastrudl/wekanwiki/Platforms.md

 ***

-## <a name="ProductionSandstorm"></a>Production: Sandstorm platform, many apps and Wekan, security audited, recommended for security critical use on public internet or internal network.
+## <a name="ProductionSandstorm"></a>Production: Sandstorm platform, many apps and Wekan.

+[Security audited](https://sandstorm.io/news/2017-03-02-security-review), recommended for security critical use on public internet or internal network.
+[Sandstorm Security Features](https://docs.sandstorm.io/en/latest/using/security-practices/).

 Use SaaS or install to your own server.
 Automatic updates, tested before release.
 Sandstorm Wekan has different features than Standalone.